 As stated in our Environmental Charter, MC recognizes the critical importance of what ecosystems can provide and is committed to protecting ecosystems and any potential impacts on biodiversity.
-We have identified "Conserving the Natural Environment," which includes consideration of biodiversity, as one of the Key Sustainability Issues (Materiality) that we must actively take on in order to support sustainable growth for MC.
+We have identified "Conserving and Effectively Utilizing Natural Capital," including consideration of biodiversity, as part of our Materiality, which are issues for management to address and respond to in order for MC to achieve sustainable growth.
 Based on these policies and materiality analysis, MC aims to minimize negative impacts on biodiversity from its businesses.
 For example, we take biodiversity considerations into account when reviewing and making decisions on loan and investment proposals.
 In addition, we are engaged in corporate philanthropy activities aimed at conserving biodiversity, including the Project in Tropical Forest Regeneration and the Global Coral Reef Conservation Project.